Snow (musician)

-Darrin Kenneth O'Brien (born October 30, 1969), known by his stage name Snow, is a Canadian rapper and musician.
+Darrin Kenneth O'Brien (born October 30, 1969), known professionally as Snow, is a Canadian rapper and musician.
 His 1992 single "Informer" spent seven weeks at No. 1 on the US Billboard Hot 100.

 Early life, family and education

 Darrin Kenneth O'Brien was born on October 30, 1969, in North York, Ontario (now part of Toronto), one of three children born to an Irish-Canadian cabdriver and a homemaker.
 As a child, American musician Rick James served as Snow's babysitter.
 James was dating a friend's mother at the time.
 Snow is cousins with both NHL Hall of Famer Brad Park and musician Steven Page.

 Following his parents' divorce, he was raised by his mother in the Allenbury Gardens public housing project where he became fascinated with the gangster lifestyle.
 He became involved in a cycle of fighting, drinking and stealing.
 He never learned to read properly and dropped out of school while in the 9th grade.
 Growing up he had a strong interest in rock music, but after an influx of Jamaican immigrants moved to the neighborhood in 1983, his interest turned to reggae music, and he became adept at the use of the Jamaican dialect.
 He developed his own style of music, by blending dancehall and reggae with rock and pop music.

 In 1987, Snow served eight months of a one-year sentence after pleading guilty to beating a person with a crowbar during a bar brawl.
 In 1988, Snow was involved in an incident at a North York pub in which two people were stabbed "in the lane"; he was accused, and was subsequently charged with two counts of attempted murder.
 Snow served eight months in jail before a jury acquitted him on both counts.
 While he was in jail, he wrote music, which he performed for fellow inmates.
 "Informer" was one of the songs he wrote during his incarceration.